Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Holographic theory for gapless states and for continuous phase transitions

 or more compactly

 where we have used the fact that the $S,T$ matrices are symmetric unitary matrices.
-Comparing \eqn{STZ} (for gapped boundary where $\Z_a$ are $\tau$ independent non-negative integers) and \eqn{STAgapless}, we see that the mathematical method to find gapped boundary and the mathematical method to find gapless boundary are the same.
+Comparing \eqn{STZ} (for gapped boundary where $\Z_a$ are $\tau$ independent non-negative integers) and \eqn{STAgapless}, we see that the mathematical method to solve for gapped and gapless boundaries are the same.
 We just need to start with different $S,T$ matrices.
-In Section \ref{MMA}, we will describe in more details the algebraic number theoretical method to find non-negative integer solutions of \eqn{STZ} and \eqn{STAgapless}, together with many additional conditions on $Z_a$ and $A^{a,i,j}$ (see \eqn{Acond1}).
+In Appendix \ref{MMA}, we will describe in more details an algebraic number theoretical method to find non-negative integer solutions of \eqn{STZ} and \eqn{STAgapless}.
+Appendix \ref{MMA} also obtains many additional conditions on $Z_a$ and $A^{a,i,j}$ (see \eqn{Acond1}).

-From the multi-component partition $Z_a^{\eM_{/cA}}(\tau)$ we can obtain the scaling dimensions of operators that carry various representations of the symmetry.
-Thus the \catsymm\ in the holographic theory allows us to compute properties of gapless state via an algebraic number theoretical method.
+From the multi-component partition $Z_a^{\eM_{/ \cA}}(\tau)$ we can obtain the scaling dimensions of operators that carry various representations of the symmetry.
+Thus the \symmTO\ in Symm/TO correspondence allows us to compute properties of gapless state via an algebraic number theoretical method.

+To summarize, using Symm/TO correspondence, the properties of gapped and gapless states in systems with (generalized) symmetry can be studied by (1) identifying the corresponding \symmTO\ $\eM$ that describes the symmetry, (2) computing the condensable algebras $\cA$ of $\eM$, which classify different reductions of the \symmTO\ $\eM$ (the reduced \symmTO\ is denoted as $\eM_{/\cA}$, which is analogous to the notion of unbroken symmetry, see Section \ref{redsymmTO}), and (3) describing the boundaries induced by condensing $\cA$ using holoMB, which correspond to different gapped or gapless states (called $\cA$-states) for a given reduced \symmTO\ $\eM_{/\cA}$.